 What I love about it is that you can capture more of the environment.

-Because of the 2.8, as I said, you can really get some excellent depth to the image.
+Because of the 2.8, as I said, you can get some excellent depth to the image.

-The 2.8 is great if you want to shoot realistic pictures because it helps to let in a bit more light, nice life backgrounds.
+The 2.8 is excellent for shooting realistic pictures because it lets in a bit more light and provides fantastic, real-life backgrounds.

-I would recommend this; you need the level if you’re really more into big events and want to get in crowds.
+I recommend this; you need the level if you’re more into significant events and want to get in crowds.

 It’s a great, great body and event lens.